Getting Started at MCC

 For additional information visit the Financial Information section in the Student Handbook, or Financial Aid and/or call MCC Connect.

-Transfer students must submit an official transcript of prior credit earned at another college or university or complete a placement test.
+Transfer students must submit an official transcript of prior credit earned at another college or university.
 See Transcript Evaluation Criteria for all the necessary steps to have an official transcript evaluated.
-Placement test may be waived for the following reasons:

 For the cost of the placement test, see the Testing Services webpage or the Fees section in the Financial Information of the MCC Catalog.
 For further information concerning MCC’s assessment policy, call MCC Connect.